7 Telehealth Myths Debunked

 Although telemedicine has become increasingly popular in recent years, it has actually been successfully used since the 1960s.
 In fact, it was proposed in “Science and Invention” Magazine in the 1920s!
 In practice, doctors have been able to check pacemakers over the phone, read MRIs and other radiology scans from distant locales.
 Telehealth can provide the highest level of care for their patients in ICU from remote locations.

 Ochsner started using telehealth technology in the late 1990s for reading echocardiograms in children.
 We’ve been caring for patients through our telestroke program since 2009, teleICU since 2012, telepsychiatry since 2016.
 Each year we see a multitude of specialty care services adding telehealth services.
-Our doctors see over 200,000 patients at more than 40 facilities every year through CareConnect 360, our telehealth network.
-We provide cardiac care, high-risk women’s services, and advanced interpretation services – capabilities other local hospitals may not have.
+We provide cardiac care, high-risk women’s services and advanced interpretation services – capabilities other local hospitals may not have.
 InnovationOchsner (iO) also offers digital medicine programs for monitoring hypertension (high blood pressure), heart failure and pregnancy care.
 There are more uses for telemedicine than ever before!

 Myth #2: Telehealth is only for people who do not live near a hospital

 Telehealth is ideal for those without convenient access to medical care, but that is just one of the advantages.
-Our telehealth platform, Ochsner Connected Anywhere Care, offers unfettered access to our growing network of telehealth providers via virtual visits over your smartphone, tablet, or computer 24/7, 365 days a year!
+Our telehealth platform, Ochsner Connected Anywhere, offers unfettered access to our growing network of telehealth providers via virtual visits over your smartphone, tablet or computer 24/7, 365 days a year!
 It is great if you need a second opinion, are on vacation, need a prescription refilled or are just too busy to get to the doctor.

 Myth #3: Telehealth is just about urgent care

-While it is true telehealth services can be a viable alternative to visiting an urgent care or the ER, patients agree that is not the only benefit.
-In a recent Harris Poll, 60% of those surveyed said they would like to see a doctor online to help manage their chronic conditions.
-Telehealth can enhance and increase access to longitudinal care in our health system for patients with chronic health conditions.
+While it is true telehealth services can be a viable alternative to visiting an urgent care, patients agree that is not the only benefit.
+Telehealth can enhance and increase access to care in our health system for patients with chronic health conditions.

 Myth #4: Doctors can not examine what they need to know over the phone

 At one time, telehealth was often just a phone call with a healthcare provider.
 As technology has evolved so has telehealth.
-We have increased the ability to offer face-to-face audiovisual visits even with add-on peripheral tools to provide more data as needed, such as with our TytoHealth system.
-Telehealth allows today, more than ever a much more personal interaction between provider and patient.
-In times when a more thorough examination is required, you will be referred for an in-person visit
+Today, telehealth allows a more personal interaction between provider and patient.
+In times when a more thorough examination is required, you will be referred for an in-person visit.

 Not true!
 Telehealth services are not supposed to replace visits to your doctor – they are meant to supplement your regular check-ups.
 Telehealth services are ideal for times when you cannot get an appointment with your primary care doctor or when your problem does not warrant a trip to the emergency room or urgent care.